louisboilard/.config/README.md

 for a full feature experience.

-Nerdtree plugin for file tree (although I recommend navigating files using telescope/FZF with the ctrl-p shortcut).
+Nvim-tree plugin for file tree (although I recommend navigating files using telescope/FZF with the ctrl-p shortcut).

 Vim-commentary to comment highlighted text or current line by using gc/gcc keystrokes.